yupengyanguncc/Research/docs/Basic_Algorithm/DFS.md

 Depth‑First Search (DFS) is a graph‑traversal algorithm that explores as far as possible along each branch before backtracking.

 ### Algorithm (pseudocode) :grin:

+So the key idea is last in first out (LIFO)

 ```julia